 Q. Can my back taxes be taken care of in a bankruptcy?

 A. There are circumstances in which taxes can be eliminated in bankruptcy.
 When that is not an option, you can sometimes pay back less than the total amount owed in a bankruptcy or pay your back taxes with no penalties or interest, which can really prove costly.
 We will need to evaluate your situation in order to tell you what benefits a bankruptcy could provide to you in dealing with your delinquent taxes.
-Give us a call at Steidl and Steinberg Tax Services for a free, in-person consultation.
+Give Steidl and Steinberg Tax Services a call for a free, in-person consultation.

 Q. What can happen to me if I owe taxes?

 A. If you ignore communications from the IRS or the PA Department of Revenue regarding your tax debt, you could be facing some pretty serious consequences.
 Both can file a lien against you, which entitles them to an interest in everything that you own.
 If you continue to ignore the debt, your assets could even be sold.
 Both can also levy against your wages or bank account and take enough money from you that you are unable to pay your bills.

 Q. I’ve heard that the Internal Revenue Code is unconstitutional.
 Do I really have to file my taxes?

 A. YES, YES, YES and YES.
 While there are some people who believe that the Internal Revenue Code is unconstitutional, the Supreme Court of the United States disagrees.
 Willful failure to file your tax returns is a crime and could result in you going to jail.